Viral video of moon rising over the North Pole is fake: Here’s how to tell - NewsBreak

 Location

-The tweet posted Tuesday claims the video was taken from the North Pole, which is another red flag.‘Unrecognizable and extremely moldy food’ found at Rocky Top eatery
+The tweet posted Tuesday claims the video was taken from the North Pole, which is another red flag.Solar eclipse will dazzle America in 2024

 “The fake terrain shows a dry grass field, not the snow and ice we know covers the North Pole,” Barry said.